 It is possible to change poor postural habits.
 Try to implement the following:

 1. Find Neutral Spine

 This is the position in which the spine is best equipped to deal with external stress.
-You should be able to move into neutral alignment while sitting, standing and moving.
+You should be able to move into a neutral alignment while sitting, standing and moving.
 2. Remind Yourself Frequently

 3. Vary Your Position

 Counter the damaging effects of constant sitting by standing as much as possible.
-Standing in correct alignment requires much less muscular effort than sitting with proper form does.
+Standing in correct alignment requires much less muscular effort than sitting with proper form.
 Try using a work desk that allows you to stand and stand up or lie down frequently when watching the telly or talking on the phone.

 4. Develop Your Hip Muscles

 Weakness or inflexibility of the hip muscles that attach to the pelvis may impact the alignment of your pelvis and lower back.
 Seek an exercise programme that includes flexibility training for the hip flexors, extensors, adductors, adductors and rotators.

 5. Perform The Right Abdominal Exercises

 Learn exercises that train the abdominals to hold the pelvis in neutral alignment.
 Do more stabilisation training rather than just traditional crunches or sit-ups.